hayritalhaozkan/SafeRoom_V2/README.md

 - **Parallel Chunks:** Large files are split and sent via multiple paths for maximum speed.
 - **Resume Capability:** Network drop?
 It picks up exactly where it left off.

-### 3. Serverless Rooms
+### 3. Serverless ZONE
-In SafeRoom, a "Room" isn't a database entry on our server.
+In SafeRoom, a "ZONE" isn't a database entry on our server.
 It's a **cryptographic space** held together by the participants.
 - **Ephemeral or Persistent:** You decide.
 - **No Central Admin:** The community owns the infrastructure.
 - **Uncensorable:** No central authority can delete your room or read your chats.